-The primary objective of the Philips MBA programme is to assist students to develop analytical skills so as to become effective administrators in Business firms, non-profit institutions, or governmental units.
+The primary objective of the Philips MBA program is to assist students to develop analytical skills so as to become effective administrators in business firms, non-profit institutions, or governmental units.
 Thus, emphasis is placed on developing a clear definition of problem situations, analysis and decision-making.
 It is an academic course requiring a high level of motivation and hard work from participants.

 The MBA is a two-year full-time course.
 It is possible for students to earn this degree on a part-time basis and/or through evening classes.

-During the first year, the programme aims at increasing student knowledge of the basic elements of business management.
+During the first year, the program aims to increase student knowledge of the basic elements of business management.
 The course structure stresses the integral nature of the key functional areas and also the interrelationships between these.
-There are 13 core units and a dissertation which are compulsory for all students.
+There are 13 core units and a dissertation, all of which are compulsory for all students.
 Each student also chooses to study either all the course of any one specialist variant or the core unit of three selected variants.
-Considerable use is made, throughout the course, of the Philips Computer Centre
+Considerable use is made, throughout the course, of the Philips Computer Centre.

 The course has been designed to combine study of a broad core of essential business subjects with in-depth specialist study in a selected functional area.
 Student career development is enhanced by: